 Sleep Soundly With a Mattress Topper

-Hopefully, if you’ve taken all of the precautions, you won’t encounter college bed bugs.
+Hopefully, if you’ve taken all the precautions, you won’t encounter college bed bugs.
 For even more peace of mind when sleeping on a college mattress, use a DormTopper mattress pad.
 It’s hypo-allergenic and antibacterial to protect you from germs that other students have left behind, and it wicks away moisture to keep you cool and dry all night long.
-You need to sleep well to concentrate in class, so do everything you can now to make it happen!
+You need to sleep well to concentrate in class, so do everything you can to make it happen!